• Skip to main content

 studies suggest that happy people work harder and are more successful in

-, have more positive relationships, and live longer.
+their careers, have more positive relationships, and live longer.

 Happiness means different things to different people.
 For some, happiness is